 Associate Professor, Ancient Environment, Latin, Roman History

-Contact me if you are interested in any of the following research areas: the ancient environment, Roman domestic art and architecture, reception studies, space syntax analysis, Columella, Pliny the Elder, or Pliny the Younger.
+Contact me if you are interested in any of the following research areas: Representations of nature in Roman art and literature, gender expression in the ancient world (including intersex representations [e.g. Hermaphroditus]), architecture and reception, space syntax analysis, Columella, Pliny the Elder, or Pliny the Younger.

 2015.
 “Decline and Fall: The Roman Garden of Louise du Pont Crowninshield”, in V. Pagán, J. Page and B. Weltman-Aron (eds.)
 Disciples of Flora (Cambridge Scholars Publishing, 2015), 94-112.